h-idei/pvrnn_sa/README.md

         cp /training/example/trained_model/model_00200000.pth /test/example/
         cd /test/example/
         python example_of_error_regression.py
-        #Timeseries will be saved under “/test/example/result_ER/sit01/seq01 ~ seq08” for each trial
+        #Timeseries for each trial will be saved under “/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/” ("seq01" can be "seq01~seq08" corresponding to different trials).

+        #The following command will generate figure of timeseries for each trial under “/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/” ("seq01" can be "seq01~seq08").
+        python plot_timeseries